Facts About Chase

 Chase provided voiceovers for multiple dramatic Turkish television shows on EbruTV at the age of 12.

-Chase modeled for international advertising campaigns and hardcover books at the age of 14.
+Chase modeled for hardcover books and international advertising campaigns for Chase Bank and Pfizer Pharmaceuticals at the age of 14.

 Chase was the title subject of a Hollywood television pilot about his travel adventures, created by an Emmy-winning production company called the “Thrill of the Chase" at the age of 15.